Rotation and Abundances of the Benchmark Brown Dwarf HD 33632 Ab from Keck/KPIC High-resolution Spectroscopy: Retrieval Method

 \section{Retrieval Method}

 While the cross-correlation method provides evidence of CO and H$_2$O in the atmosphere of HD 33632 Ab, their abundances cannot be constrained (Section~\ref{sec:ccf}).
 Furthermore, it is unclear whether methane is present, or not, in our KPIC data of this L/T transition object.
 These goals can be achieved with a forward-modeling retrieval method.
-Here, the package \texttt{petitRADTRANS} \citep{Molliere:2019ab} is used to perform our retrieval analysis, mostly following the analysis outlined in \cite{Xuan:2022aa}.
+Here, the package \texttt{petitRADTRANS} \citep{Molliere:2019ab, Nasedkin:2024aa} is used to perform our retrieval analysis, following the analysis outlined in \cite{Xuan:2022aa}, with slightly different priors listed in Table~\ref{table:retrieval_priors}.
 We measured the CO and H$_2$O abundances and placed an upper limit on the non-detection of CH$_4$.
 Three combinations of data were considered for our retrievals, including (1) retrievals with the high-resolution $K$-band spectra, (2) joint-fitting the high-resolution $K$-band spectra and $JHK$-band photometry, and (3) joint-fitting the high-resolution $K$-band spectra and low-resolution near-infrared spectra.